-When it comes to All-American dishes, nothing beats a Classic Meatloaf recipe.
+When it comes to all-American dishes, nothing beats a Classic Meatloaf recipe.
 And I’m sure you’ll agree after one bite that this is the best meatloaf recipe you’ve ever tried!

 This meatloaf is something the whole family will love, and it can be prepared in advance.
-That way, you can just pop it in the oven after a long day at work or home.
+That way, you can just pop it in the oven after a long day at work or at home.

 Ingredients

-Setting up ingredients ahead of time speeds up the cooking process.
-It also helps make sure you have all the necessary ingredients for the dish.
+Setting up your ingredients not only helps speed up the cooking process but also ensures you have all the necessary ingredients on hand to make the recipe.

 Do I have to use chopped onions and garlic in my Meatloaf?

-How Do I Make the Best Meatloaf?
+How to Make the Best Meatloaf

 In a large bowl, add the ground beef, garlic, onion, bread crumbs, milk, eggs, ketchup, Worcestershire sauce, and seasonings.

-Ingredients to make the glaze?
+Ingredients to make the glaze

 Making the glaze only requires a few simple ingredients and can easily be adjusted using your favorite seasonings, type of vinegar, and sweetener.